logo

 Chief Executive Officer

 Well, thank you, Christopher.
 So a range of interesting questions there.
 Yeah, I mean, obviously doing forecasting in the current environment is a little bit challenging.
-So we've put all the factors into the mix, including the current known scenario regarding tariffs and their impact, the likely impact on our business.
+So we've put all the factors into the mix, including the current known scenario regarding tariffs and their likely impact on our business.
 And that's our best shot at the target for the full year.
-A big element of that is obviously down to doing a little bit better in Q1 than we haven't anticipated, particularly with the headwinds that we had highlighted on tropical storm sara.
-And we have made some assumption that the translation over the remaining quarters, given the euro exchange rates of the dollar, is actually doing a better translation on reporting in dollars.
-So to sum up all those factors, we are moving a little bit above our previous round.
+A big element of that is obviously down to doing a little bit better in Q1 than we had anticipated, particularly with the headwinds that we had highlighted on Tropical Storm Sarah.
+And we have made some assumption that the translation over the remaining quarters, given the euro exchange rate to the dollar, is facilitating a better translation on reporting in dollars.
+So to sum up all those factors, we are moving a little bit above our previous range.
 So I think putting it all together, we're feeling positive about the balance of the year.

 speaker